olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 ### Docker container deployment

-A Dockerfile is present in this repository in order to deploy the application in a Docker container.
+A Dockerfile is present in this repository in order to deploy the Microservice in a Docker container.
 >In order to build a Docker Image using this Dockerfile, please use the following command line (in the *Dockerfile* directory) :
 `docker build -t patient .`